Bhanu1776/Nextjs14-Starter-Template/README.md

 ## Deploy on Vercel ☁️

-Your app will be live in a minute if you visit [Vercel](https://vercel.com/), choose your repository, and then continue by clicking Deploy.
+This template comes with vercel inbuilt.
+Your app will be live in a minute by typing **`vercel`** in terminal.
+For more information go through [Vercel CLI](https://vercel.com/docs/cli).

 ## Why ⁉️